-What Is Sweetheart (Or Less Prosaically, Pointed, Hispi Or Chinese) Cabbage And How Should It Be Cooked?
+What Is Sweetheart (Or Less Prosaically, Pointed, Hispi Or Sugarloaf) Cabbage And How Should It Be Cooked?

 What is sweetheart cabbage?

 Sweetheart cabbage is sweeter and more tender than ordinary cabbage and doesn’t take so long to cook.
 It’s tight, green and leafy.
-Also known as pointed, hispi, or Chinese cabbage, the name sweetheart is used because of its sweet flavour, and because the French word for cabbage, chou, is used as a pet name for a sweetheart, not, as you might think, because it has a shape like a heart.
+Also known as pointed, hispi, or sugarload cabbage, the name sweetheart is used because of its sweet flavour, and because the French word for cabbage, chou, is used as a pet name for a sweetheart.
+So it does not get its name, as you might think, because it has a shape like a heart.

 What are the best things to do with sweetheart cabbage?

 - The shredded cabbage goes well in stir fries – use some walnut oil and throw in some dried cranberries.

 - Or you can cook it in boiling water for about five minutes drain, and then add butter and lots of Tellicherry black pepper.